judacas/LLM-Automated-Inventory-Management/CONTRIBUTING.md

 ### 1. Setting Up Your Development Environment

-Follow the instructions in [README.md](README.md) to download the code and set up UV then run
+Follow the instructions in [README.md](README.md) to download the code and set up uv then run

 ```bash